 Private foundations, public foundations, corporations, and government agencies may all provide grants to nonprofits.

 Enhanced transparency among grantmakers, their supporters, and their grantees allows for better collaboration and learning among all three parties.
+Not to mention, transparency is largely becoming an expectation in producing impact—a study by the Association of Corporate Citizenship Professionals found that 56% of corporate social impact professionals are experiencing increased demand to measure impact.

 During the COVID-19 pandemic, the Kauffman Foundation saw a need to improve its data strategy.
 The organization began using UpMetrics' IMM platform to set grantees up with a way to define their own success metrics and monitor their impact.